-Any damage, vandalism, loss, or concerns about personal safety should be reported to Public Safety and the MFA Director.
-Theft or damage caused in any buildings or studios to artwork or property, and/or entering another student's studio will not be tolerated and may lead to dismissal or disciplinary action based on consultation with the MFA Committee with advice from the Director of the MFA program.
+Any damage, vandalism, loss, or concerns about personal safety should be reported to Campus Safety and the MFA Director.
+Theft or damage caused in any buildings or studios to artwork or property, and/or entering another student's studio, will not be tolerated and may lead to dismissal or disciplinary action based on consultation with the MFA Committee with advice from the MFA Program Director.